jworender/lle/Cases/Goose_Bay/README.md

 The LASSO with transformed data (shown immediately below) again exceeded the performance the LASSO with the original un-transformed data (shown below the figures for the transformed data) and nearly matched the neural network that was specifically tuned and used to analyze the data in the original paper.
+Note also the similar training and testing results for the transformed data, while there is a large disparity between the training and testing results for the un- transformed data.
+This is an example of how the transformed data resists overfitting.

 ```